alexandrainst/fresco-stat/README.md

 data distributed among multiple parties without each party seeing the other parties' data.

-There is no assumption on how the data is distributed among the parties -- the data may be for example be divided horizontally, where each party has a different set of data entries, or vertically, where each party has different attributes for the same entries, or any combination of the two.
+There is no assumption on how the data is distributed among the parties -- the data may for example be divided horizontally, where each party has a different set of data entries, or vertically, where each party has different attributes for the same entries, or any combination of the two.
+Or one party could know the model parameters and other parties the data used to fit the, model eg. in regression or machine learning.

 The library has four function libraries with the following functions:
 1. [Statistics](core/src/main/java/dk/alexandra/fresco/stat/Statistics.java)